preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 Do the following to attach a site:

-1. Copy the Url for the teamwork you want to attach.
+1. Copy the URL for the teamwork you want to attach.
 2. Select ATTACH SITE.

 The following is shown:

 .. image:: team-collaboration-attach-v7.png

-3. Paste the Url and click RESOLVE.
+3. Paste the URL and click RESOLVE.

 You can "detach" (delete) a site if needed.
 Then the following permissions are needed: